openai/openai-python/README.md

 ### Embeddings

 Embeddings are designed to measure the similarity or relevance between text strings.
-To get an embedding for a text string, you can use following:
+To get an embedding for a text string, you can use the following:

 ```python
 text_string = "sample text"